sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 - NETCONF server must support below capabilities, operations and XPath marked "Supported == YES".
 - NETCONF server would not support items marked "Supported == NO".
   - Most of the limitation comes from capability of the current SONiC Management Framework and Redis DB.
-  - For example, Locking nor Rollback feature will be provied since current SONiC does not support it with CONFIG_DB.
+  - For example, Locking nor Rollback feature will not be provied since current SONiC does not support it with CONFIG_DB.

 ### Supported transport protocols